Peach Glaze

 Step Six: Layer the Peaches on the Cake

 Layer the sliced peaches onto the cooled cake.
-These peaches are so sweet, this is going to be a really great dessert.
+These peaches are so sweet; this will be a great dessert.

 Layer Peaches